MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/compose-page.md

 4. Select **Components** ![components icon](media/components-icon.png "Components icon") from the toolbelt on the left side of the screen.

-5. Select **Form**.
+5. Under **Portal components**, select **Form**.

+6. In the properties pane on the right side of the screen, select one of the following options:

+    - **Create new**: Create a new form.
+    - **Use existing**: Use an existing form.

-6. In the **Properties** pane, enter information or make selection for the following:
+7. Enter information or make selection for the following:

+    - **Name**: Name of the form.

-    - **Entity name**: The name of the entity from which the form will be loaded.
+    - **Entity**: The name of the entity from which the form will be loaded.

-    - **Forms**: The name of the form on the target entity in Common Data Service that is to be rendered.
+    - **Form layout**: The name of the form on the target entity in Common Data Service that is to be rendered.

     - **Mode**: Select one of the following options: